frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ## Other layers

 There are five more layers, for a total of 6.
 All are hold-to-activate.
-The shift keys in these layers are *not* auto-off.
+The shift keys in these layers are *not* auto-off and don't toggle caps-lock and caps-word.

 *These layers have their "handedness" swapped relative to the version with E on the left thumb of the alpha layer.
-For the other version, see [Space on Right Thumb](docs/space-on-right-thumb.md#other-layers).*
+For the other version, see [E on Left Thumb](docs/e-on-left-thumb.md).

 ### SYMS